 - Physical Demands:

-- Requires frequent lifting and carrying of objects weighing up to 100 pounds, with assistance
+- Requires frequent lifting and carrying of objects weighing over 50 pounds, with assistance

 - Considerable walking and standing